 An extended absence notice from the Dean of Students Office does not excuse the absence as only your Professor(s) can excuse your absence.
 The notice will corroborate the reasoning behind your absence.
 Students who must miss class for minor illnesses or routine medical appointments are expected to communicate directly with their professors about their absence.
 The Dean of Students Office does not provide absence notices for students who miss class for minor medical reasons.

 Questions or requests should be directed to [email protected].
 You may also contact the Dean of Students Office at (212) 217-3800 or stop by the office located in the Business and Liberal Arts Center, Room B-221.

 FIT recognizes that students may choose to use a name other than their legal name to identify themselves.
 The College will use a student’s preferred name, when possible, unless the student’s legal name is required by law.
 At this time we request that Public Safety assist the following student in acquiring a FIT ID card utilizing their preferred name.

 Reporting an Incident

-Students, faculty, staff and any other community members who wish to file a complaint or incident report may do so by visiting the Department of Public Safety, located in the Pomerantz Center, room D-442.
+Students, faculty, staff and any other community members who wish to file a complaint or incident report may do so by visiting the Department of Public Safety, located at 236 West 27th Street on the first floor.
 Please be as specific as possible with regards to dates, times, students involved (include contact information and FIT ID number, if possible) and statements that were spoken directly to you (please use quotations) vs. those which you overheard.
 All complaints need to be submitted in writing.
 If you have any questions or concerns, you can contact the Dean of Students Office at (212) 217-3800 or [email protected].